fredrik9000/Firmadetaljer_Android/README.md

 #### The app has the following features:

-- Search for companies by name
+- Search for companies by name, which can be filtered by number of employees
 - Search for companies by organization number
 - View company details
 - View the company's location in Google Maps (you will get an authorization failure, since the API key is kept privately.
 You need to create your own API key.)